Read time: 3 mins

 21 Sep 2023

 A curious but endearing behaviour that many dog owners experience is their pups bringing them toys.
 It's a heartwarming sight, but what does it mean?
-In this article, we'll delve into the reasons behind this delightful canine gesture.
+In this article, we'll delve into the reasons behind this delightful gesture.

 Dogs have an incredible ability to communicate with us, not just through barks and tail wags, but also through their actions.
 When your dog brings you a toy, it's their way of saying, "I love you," "let's play," or "I trust you."
 Here's a closer look at what this behaviour signifies:

 One of the most common reasons dogs bring you toys is to express their affection.
-In their eyes, you're a part of their pack, and offering a prized possession like a toy is their way of strengthening the bond.
+In their eyes, you're a part of their family, and offering a prized possession like a toy is their way of strengthening the bond.
 It's their version of giving you a gift.

 Dogs are naturally playful creatures, and by offering you a toy, they're inviting you to join in the fun.
 They see you as their playmate, and fetching or tugging on the toy together is their idea of a good time.